 Much of my work has been released as open source.

-I am not interested in employment opportunities, but you’re welcome to contact me about consulting projects or collaborative opportunities.
+I am not interested in employment opportunities, and between my own interests and existing clients have limited time available, but you’re welcome to contact me about consulting projects or collaborative opportunities.